Loading...

 Shop essential tools and supplies to get started in your career.

 Colorado requires a license for elevator mechanics.
 A 3-year apprenticeship is required.
 A journeyman examination must be passed.
-All licensing is managed through the Colorado Division of Oil and Public Safety (OPS), Department of Labor and Employment.
+All licensing is managed through the Division of Oil and Public Safety (OPS), Colorado Department of Labor and Employment.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.